Checkout (Israeli TV series)

 Checkout, also known as Cash Register, (קופה ראשית) is an Israeli mockumentary-style sitcom that premiered on 21 February 2018.

 The show takes place in the Yavne branch of the fictional Israeli supermarket "Shefa Isaschar" and follows the routine interactions between the store's workers and customers.

-Originally produced for the Israeli Educational Television channel, the show was later acquired by Kan 11 and renewed several times, with the fourth season set to begin on 26 April 2023.
+Originally produced for the Israeli Educational Television channel, the show was later acquired by Kan 11 and renewed several times, with the fourth season set beginning on 26 April 2023.

 Series summary

 Season 1

 The first season began airing on 21 February 2018 on the Israeli Educational Television and continued until the closure of the channel, and was also broadcast by Channel 10.
 After the Educational Channel's closure, Kan 11 acquired the rights to the show and, starting on 31 August 2018, began airing reruns of the show before renewing it for a second season on 12 February 2019.
 The season ran for 20 episodes, plus one behind the scenes episode.